-Australia is expected to see sluggish economic conditions lingering until 2016, weighed down by cooling commodity prices and declining resources sector investment, the Australian Financial Review
+Australia is expected to see sluggish economic conditions lingering until 2016, weighed down by cooling commodity prices and declining resources sector investment, the Australian Financial Review reported.

 The Paris-based agency added that Australia’s economy is only likely to perform at a below average rate of 2.5% in 2015, before recovering in 2016 if consumption and exports pick up.